BadisG/Scrapped-games-on-jeuxvideo.com/README.md

 - **No date at all:**

 From page 1740 onwards, all games with User Ranking have no date.
-There are exactly 1628 of these games, and unfortunately they won't be included in the plot unless we have to retrieve their dates manually....
+There are exactly 1628 of such games and unfortunately they won't be included in the plot unless we have to retrieve their dates manually....